kinnarps/KIN/table/README.md

 ## Description of action object
 * `title`	: Action title
 * `parameter`	: Callback parameters sent to the callback function, possible to send a plain string or return data from the dataobject.
 To return a data object wrapp your data-field inside a $[].
 You can also pass an object with multiple parameters.
-* `icon'	: Icon that will show up to the left of the title.
+* `icon`	: Icon that will show up to the left of the title.
 See [Icon reference](http://liferay.github.io/alloy-bootstrap/base-css.html#icons) for a list of icons.
-* `callback'	: Callback function for executing the action
+* `callback`	: Callback function for executing the action

+## Methods
+* `KIN.table.update` : Re-paints the table

+## Properties
+* `KIN.table.urlparameters` : Adds additional parameters to the update request

 ## Example
 ```javascript